 - If you have Deep Serial Memory, use the Deep Serial Memory option.
-Deep Serial Memory more efficiently handles the large ISP vector sets. - If you always program factory fresh (i.e. blank) XC9500 devices, eliminate the erase operation by unchecking the Erase Before Programming option in the Program dialog box when generating the SVF file.
+Deep Serial Memory more efficiently handles the large ISP vector sets (not applicable to CoolRunner devices). - If you always program factory fresh (i.e. blank) XC9500 devices, eliminate the erase operation by unchecking the Erase Before Programming option in the Program dialog box when generating the SVF file.
 The erase operation consumes the majority of the overall programming time for XC9500 devices.